intercity/chef-repo/README.md

 In short you need to do the following:

-- Ensure you have a rbenv .ruby-version in your application, specifying the version to use.
+- Ensure you have a rbenv .ruby-version in your application which specifies the Ruby version to use.
-- Add Capistrano and Unicorn to your Gemfile.
+- Add Capistrano to your applicationa's Gemfile.
-- Generate the `unicorn` binstub so your server can start your application.

-So let's get started.
+So, let's get started.

-The two commands in the previous section prepare your apps to be deployed with Capistrano.

 The folder structure for each app on your server looks like: